nhowe29/Windows10AdaptiveSplitView/README.md

 # Overview

-The project contains two main components, the SplitView and it's inner content.
+The project contains two main components, the SplitView and its inner content.
 Within the SplitView you will notices a few things:

 1. Adaptive Triggers.